+The Italian Blue Card (Carta Blu) allows highly specialized workers to work in Italy on an employment contract.
 The Blue Card is a type of work permit issued outside the quotas established each year by the Government, addressed to highly qualified foreign workers who have been offered the opportunity to work in Italy.

-1. The Highly Qualified Worker
+Italy Blue Card: The Highly Qualified Worker

 In order to apply for a Blue Card in Italy, the worker must be “highly qualified“, that is to say: